 We operate under the premise that effective outreach may take time, patience and persistence.
 Successful outreach requires building relationships of trust with individuals who have lost faith in and/or are not reached by existing agencies and service providers.
 Outreach workers must meet clients where the clients are.
 They must accept the client’s timetable for opening up and move slowly, even in brief encounters, to allow a relationship to develop gradually.
 Many homeless people are suspicious of interventions because of negative experiences in the past with public or not-for-profit social service agencies or medical providers, inadequate access to health care, histories of emotional and physical abuse, prior criminal convictions, chemical dependency, and mental illness.
 The Importance of patience and perseverance in engaging homeless clients cannot be overstated.

-Outreach workers will seek out homeless persons wherever they are located between the hours of 6:00 p.m. to 6:00 a.m. in all three (3) counties (New Castle, Kent and Sussex) with offices located in each county.
+Outreach workers will seek out homeless persons wherever they are located between the hours of 6:00 p.m. to 6:00 a.m. in all three (3) counties (New Castle, Kent and Sussex) with offices located in New Castle and Kent Counties.
 Outreach workers will be assigned to a specific location within each county.
 We intend to utilize outreach workers to visit well known and less known “hang outs” such as train stations, public squares, public streets, and bridge overpasses, wooded areas that serve as camps, train arches, etc. that provide shelter to locate and engage homeless individuals Our planned outreach efforts employ a variety of methods including the utilization of mobile units and fixed locations.
 Our outreach workers will assist these individuals to link with more specialized service providers, and as appropriate, provide services directly.